MacGapProject/documentation/README.md

 To contribute to the documentation, please clone this repository and submit a pull request like you would on any other repository.

-The documentation is generated using (Jekyll)[https://github.com/jekyll/jekyll].
+The documentation is generated using [Jekyll](https://github.com/jekyll/jekyll).
 The page for each command is inside _posts and is written in Markdown format.
-Filenames must follow the syntax expected by Jekyl:
+Filenames must follow the syntax expected by Jekyll:

 `YEAR-MM-DD-description.md`